schnatterer/docker-aliases/README.md

 echo "[[ -f ~/.docker_aliases ]] && source ~/.docker_aliases" >> ~/.zshrc
 ```

-Note that in the container the `Docker Inc,` sub commands `docker app` and `docker buildx` seem not to be included when
+Note that in the container the `Docker Inc,` plugins `docker app` and `docker buildx` seem not to be included when
 run within docker container.

 ## Learning aliases